Leopardstown Derby Trial

-The Derrinstown Stud Derby Trial is a Group 3 flat horse race in Ireland open to three-year-old thoroughbreds.
+The Leopardstown Derby Trial, currently run as the Cashel Palace Hotel Derby Trial, is a Group 3 flat horse race in Ireland open to three-year-old thoroughbreds.
 It is run over a distance of 1 mile and 2 furlongs (2,012 metres) at Leopardstown in May.

 History

 Established in 1971, the event was originally called the Nijinsky Stakes.
 It was named after Nijinsky, the previous year's Irish-trained English Triple Crown winner.

 For a period the Nijinsky Stakes held Group 2 status.
 It was open to older horses for several years from the mid-1970s.

 The race was renamed the Derby Trial Stakes in 1984.
 From this point it was sponsored by Derrinstown Stud.
 It was downgraded to Group 3 level in the early 1990s, and promoted back to Group 2 in 2003.
 It was downgraded again to Group 3 status in 2014.
+Derrinstown Stud's sponsorship ended after the 2021 race and there was no sponsor in 2022 or 2023.
+Since 2024 the race has been sponsored by Cashel Palace Hotel.

-The Derrinstown Stud Derby Trial can serve as a trial for the Epsom Derby.
+The Derby Trial can serve as a trial for the Epsom Derby.
 The last horse to win both races was High Chaparral in 2002.
-The last winner to achieve victory in the Irish Derby was Fame and Glory in 2009.
+The last winner to achieve victory in the Irish Derby was Los Angeles in 2024.

-The title "Nijinsky Stakes" was later assigned to a different race at Leopardstown, a Listed event for three-year-olds in June which was known as the King George V Cup from 2013 to 2019.
+The title "Nijinsky Stakes" was later assigned to a different race at Leopardstown, a Listed event for three-year-olds in June which is now run as the King George V Cup.